DeliaBarron/Kubernetes-Learning/docs/Linux Found/04-architecture.md

 `kubeadm version`

+- `kubeadm upgrade plan`

+- `kubeadm upgrade apply v1.30.4`

+- `kubectl drain cp --ignore-daemonsets`
+- To check the node you drained is now Disabled for Scheduling.

+`kubectl get node`

+- `apt-mark unhold kubelet kubectl`

+- `apt-get install -y kubelet=1.31.1-1.1 kubectl=1.31.1-1.1`

+- `apt-mark hold kubelet kubectl`

+- `systemctl daemon-reload && systemctl restart kubelet`

+- `kubectl uncordon <cp>`

+- Now the cp must be back to Ready Status:
+`kubectl get node`

 *kubeadm upgrade in all controlplane one by one,* *then you drain worker nodes and upgrade kubeproxy, kubectl and kubelet one by one*

+WORKER NODES:

+#### 4.2 Working with CPU and Memory Constrains
+- `kubectl create deployment <name> --image vish/stress`

+- `kubectl get deployment`

+- `kubectl describe deployment <name>`

+- edit the yaml deployment
+- replace with the new edited file:

+    `kubectl replace -f <filename.yaml>`

+    get the logs of the container to see the changes being applied in the right way

+    `kubectl get po`

+    `kubectl logs <po-name>`

+**There are immutable fields that will require you to delete and recreate the deployment such as:**

+-  spec.selector: The selector for Pods; if you change this, you need to create a new Deployment.

+- spec.template.metadata.labels: If the labels defined in the Pod template change, you need to delete and recreate the Deployment..

+- spec.strategy.type: Changing the deployment strategy type (e.g., from RollingUpdate to Recreate).

+#### Quiz
+- a pod canonly have assigned to it 1 IP
+- main agent on a WORKER node is: `kubelet`
+- `Service` object connects resources together and handles **Ingress** and **Egress** traffic.
+- `kube-apiserver`: main configuratio  agent on a MASTER server.